anik123/Android-Carousel-with-Circular-Image-and-Card/README.md

 ### How to Add

-Add this following to your gradle
+Add following code to your gradle

 ```text
 compile 'com.azoft.carousellayoutmanager:carousel:1.1.5'